Jean Drapeau: Mayor of Montreal

 Drapeau retired ahead of the 1986 elections.

 Canadian Prime Minister Brian Mulroney appointed Drapeau to the position of Canadian ambassador to UNESCO in Paris.

 Despite the nationalism of his youth, Drapeau remained neutral during the 1980 Quebec referendum.

 In 1967, Drapeau was made a Companion of the Order of Canada and received the Royal Architectural Institute of Canada's gold medal.
 He was named a Grand Officer of the National Order of Quebec in 1987.

-After his death in 1999 (at age 83), Drapeau was interred in the Notre Dame des Neiges Cemetery in Montreal.

 One of the biggest parks in Montreal, Parc Jean-Drapeau, composed of Notre Dame Island and Saint Helen's Island in the middle of the Saint Lawrence River, site of the universal exposition of 1967, was renamed in his honour, as was the Metro station serving the park.

 Drapeau was also instrumental in the demolition of the historic Van Horne Mansion on Sherbrooke street; a classic greystone house built in 1869 for John Hamilton, president of the Merchant's Bank of Montreal.
 The building was controversially bulldozed in the middle of the night by developer David Azrieli in 1973 under the mayoralty of Drapeau, who declared that it was impossible to preserve it for cultural reasons because it was not part of Quebec's culture - Hamilton and Van Horne being Anglophone Quebecers (Hamilton was from Ontario and Van Horne was American).
 It was replaced by a sixteen-storey concrete tower.
 The mansion's destruction sparked the creation of the heritage preservation group Save Montreal.
 Journalist William Weintraub includes the house and its demolition in his 1993 documentary, The Rise and Fall of English Montreal, identifying the significance of the building to the local Anglo community's heritage.

-Quotations

-During a public transport strike, Drapeau said:

-"If bus and metro subway train drivers are not at work tomorrow morning, I will personally drive a metro train.
-If you want to ensure something gets done, the best way is to do it yourself."

-Drapeau said "The Olympics can no more lose money than a man can have a baby," after announcing the budget for the Montreal Olympic games.
-Following the Olympics, the city was left with a debt of $1 billion, leading to the Aislin editorial cartoon of a pregnant Drapeau calling Canadian physician and abortion rights advocate Henry Morgentaler.

-Drapeau was on a TV show every week where Montrealers could phone and discuss live with Drapeau specific problems a particular citizen were having.

-Drapeau knew every lane and every street in the city by heart.

-One caller mentioned a street light not working.

-Drapeau, on live TV, and without any prior knowledge of the issue raised answered:

-"Are you talking about the street light on the west side of rue Fabre, precisely the one facing 4429 Fabre near Mont-Royal street?"
+After several health concerns, Drapeau announced his retirement from politics in 1986.

+Health concerns and death

+In July 1982, Drapeau suffered a stroke that caused paralysis to the left side of his body.
+In December 1985, his vertebra was fractured.
+After retiring in 1986, Drapeau lived a quiet life.
+He died in 1999 and is buried at the Notre Dame des Neiges Cemetery in Montreal.